amrlabib/javascript-essentials/scopes.md

-//Variable hoisting: Hoisting is the ability to use a variable before its declaration.
+//Variable hoisting: Hoisting is the ability to use a variable before its declaration, its very important to understand that hoisting is applied to declaration not initialization.
 //The example below: Although the variable is defined after the console.log line but the value is printed correctly, this is called variable hoisting console.log(globalHoistedNum); //10 -> global hoisted variable var globalHoistedNum = 10;